 Welcome to the Essex Bat Group website

-If you have a bat in need of rescue please click on the ‘Bat Rescue‘ tab above and you will find contact details and advice.
+If you find a bat in need of rescue please click on the ‘Bat Rescue‘ tab above and you will find contact details and advice.

-We are an active voluntary group passionate about the conservation of bat species, their roosts and foraging habitat within Essex.
+We are an active voluntary group passionate about the conservation of bat species, their roosts and foraging habitat within Essex, UK.
 Our activities include survey, research, rescue and care and providing advice and information.
 More details are provided under the ‘About’ tab.